Listen to this story

 The Johansen cointegration test results are as follows:

 Here we can see that the multivariate time series we are using are correlated.
 Now we can apply the Auto ARIMA model.
 Which will tell us the order of p and q for our VARMA model.
-To apply the Auto-ARIMA model on time-series I am using the pmdarima library.
+To apply the Auto-ARIMA model on time series data using the prima library.
 We can import the model for Auto-ARIMA like this

 from pmdarima import auto_arima